shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 #### Get User Info

-After successful login, the user information is saved in memory.
-Before the page unload event, the user information gets stored in session storage.
-After a successful page reload, it is fetched again to memory and removed from the session storage.
+After successful authentication, the user information is saved in memory.
+It gets copied in the current session storage before the *page unload* event.
+User information is fetched again to memory and removed from the session storage after a successful page reload.

 ```js
 const userInfo = auth.getUserInfo();